EvernodeXRPL/evernode-sdk/evernode/reference-api-registry.md

 ## Subscribe to the events - `async subscribe()`
-Subscribe to the registry client events.
+Subscribes to the registry client events.

 ### Events
 | Name                 | Description                                                           |